 - 33 % of follicular cancers have PAX8—PPARy1 fusion.

-- Tg, thyroglobulin can be used as a tumor marker for well—differentiated follicular thyroid cancer to monitor over time.
+- Tg, thyroglobulin can be used as a tumor marker to monitor well-differentiated follicular thyroid cancer over time.

 - Routinely found on examination, often as a painless asymptomatic lump in the neck.

-- Histology is performed from a fine needle aspiration preoperatively, however, it is impossible to recognise follicular adenoma from carcinoma purely on FNAC (fine needle aspiration cytology).
+- Histology is performed from a fine-needle aspiration preoperatively.
+However, it is impossible to recognize follicular adenoma from carcinoma purely on FNAC (fine-needle aspiration cytology).

 - Diagnosis is confirmed post-operatively.